MatthijsReyers/onibi/sanitize/README.md

 let y = sanitize.int.unsigned(null);   // Defaults to 0
 ```

+## Express integration

+All `SanitizerError` types implement the `ToHttpError` interface from `@onibi/errors`, which means that they can be converted http errors that can be caught and converted to JSON by the `@onibi/errorhandler`.

 ## Basic documentation

 Listed below is a basic list of sanitizer functions to help you get started, checkout the [full documentation on GitHub](https://github.com/MatthijsReyers/onibi/blob/main/sanitize/DOCS.md) for more details like the specific rules to change the sanitizer behaviour.